|Full Name||Kyle Hogg|

 |Lancashire||Debut 2001, Cap 2010.
 Other clubs: Otago 2006/07, Notts (loan) 2007, Worcs (loan) 2007|

-That it was a surprise to many people that Hogg missed out on a place in England's Performance Programme squad for the winter of 2011/12 tells you everything you need to know about the all-rounder's performances that summer, undoubtedly the best of his career so far.
+That it was a surprise to many people that Hogg missed out on a place in England's Performance Programme squad for the winter of 2011/12 tells you everything you need to know about the all-rounder's performances that summer.

 The pace bowling all-rounder took 50 Championship wickets in just eleven matches for the champions, also chipping in with 365 valuable runs.

 After a number of years of being described as a promising all-rounder, the Saddleworth based player proved beyond any doubt that he has turned potential into performances.

 Hogg actually missed the first five matches of the summer with thigh and ankle injuries, and even questioned whether he would be able to force his way into the side after seeing Lancashire win four and drawn one.

 But he took advantage of injuries and international call-ups to stun Hampshire at the Rose Bowl in late May, returning figures of 7-28 in the first innings, which contributed to a match haul of 11-59.
 After that, he didn't look back.

 He claimed a further two five-wicket hauls, finishing with 50 wickets at 18.80.

 Nobody in Division One who took 50 wickets or more finished the campaign with a better average.
 Hogg's tally of 365 runs also included two fifties.

 A right-arm seam bowler and left-handed batsman, he struggled to match those performances in 2012.